 An affiliate of our sponsor, Brookfield, currently owns an approximate 51% interest in the Company.
-It is anticipated that a Brookfield entity will acquire a number of shares of Class A common stock equal to at least 51% of the total number of shares sold in this offering and any related private placement, such that, following the offering and any concurrent private placement, Brookfield and/or its affiliates are expected to continue to own at least 51% of the Company's Class A shares.
-We expect that the purchase price of any shares sold pursuant to any private placement to Brookfield and/or its affiliates would be equal to the price to the public (the "Offer Price") minus any underwriter's discount.
-In addition, as described below in -Backstop Agreement with Brookfield has agreed to back-stop this offering at a price of \$10.66 per Class A share.
-In the event that the back-stop is utilized by the Company, Brookfield and/or its affiliates may purchase up to 100% of the Class A shares sold in this offering.
-Brookfield and its affiliates are not obligated to purchase Class A shares except in the circumstances described below in -Backstop Agreement with Brookfield, and thus we cannot assure these expected results.
+It is anticipated that one or more Brookfield entities will acquire in this offering a number of shares of Class A common stock equal to at least 51% of the total number of shares sold in this offering, such that, following the offering, Brookfield and/or its affiliates are expected to continue to own at least 51% of the Company's outstanding Class A shares.
+Except as discussed below with respect to the Backstop Agreement, the purchase price of any shares purchased by Brookfield and/or its affiliates will be equal to the price to the public (the "Offer Price").

+As described below in - Backstop Agreement with Brookfield, Brookfield has agreed to back-stop an offering of shares of Class A common stock (the "Backstop") if the offering price per Class A Share of the Company equals the five-day volume weighted average price of the shares of Class A Common Stock ending the trading day prior to the Company's announcement of the Tender Offer (the "Backstop Price").
+In the event that the Backstop is exercised by the Company, Brookfield and/or its affiliates will purchase up to \$650 million shares of the Class A stock at the Backstop Price.
+The Backstop Price is \$10.66 per share.
+Brookfield and its affiliates are not obligated to purchase Class A shares except in the circumstances described below in - Backstop Agreement with Brookfield, and we cannot guarantee that they do so.